KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a security token that has an expiration time in the past is received.

-    throw [System.IdentityModel.Tokens.SecurityTokenExpiredException]::New("a security token that has an expiration time in the past is received.")
+    throw [System.IdentityModel.Tokens.SecurityTokenExpiredException]::New('a security token that has an expiration time in the past is received.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Tokens.SecurityTokenExpiredException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Tokens.SecurityTokenExpiredException.aspx)